Bonk578-max/WeatherDashboard/README.md

-Project is about 70% done, i have to actually make the favorite list work
+Project is about 70% done, i have to actually make the favorite list/favoriting work